+During surgery you may have a catheter (tube) in your bladder to monitor your urine output.
+Upon its removal you may feel a stinging sensation for 2 to 3 days, which is normal.
 Some patients may have difficulty urinating after surgery.
 If this occurs, notify your nurse who may assist you in voiding techniques.
 This may require placing a catheter in your bladder.

 After surgery, constipation frequently occurs from inactivity and the side effects of pain medication.

-Stool softeners and laxatives will be available over the counter (suggestions below).
+Stool softeners and laxatives are available over the counter (suggestions below).

-- Please try over the counter first for postop constipation first: Miralax or Magnesium Citrate.
-Last resort Fleet-Enema - Please call the office if you're not passing gas or notice a new onset of severe bloating or abdomen distention symptoms please call the office immediately.
+- For post-op constipations please try over the counter medications first: Colace- Miralax-Magnesium Citrate.
+Last resort Fleet-Enemas. - If you're not passing gas or notice any new onset of abdomen distention or severe bloating please call the office immediately.